nheijermans/vim-ipython/README.rst

 -------------------------------

 If you're using gvim, mouse-over a variable to see IPython's ``?`` equivalent.
-If you're using vim from a terminal, or want to copy something from the docstring, type ``<leader>d``. ``<leader>`` is usually ``\`` (the backslash key).
+If you're using Vim from a terminal, or want to copy something from the docstring, type ``<leader>d``. ``<leader>`` is usually ``\`` (the backslash key).
 This will open a quickpreview window, which can be closed by hitting ``q`` or ``<escape>``.